ashepherd/film-journal/_posts/2023-12-02-2023-xmas-challenge-favorite-classic.md

 ## The Gist

 I <s>hated</s> hate movies about producing singing and dancing acts.
 I came to White Christmas only recently, and.....I still hate movies about singing and dancing.
 But this one has heart.
-A down-on-his-luck Army General is loved on by his former soldiers giving their time and talents to show him how much is loved and appreciated.
+A down-on-his-luck Army General is loved on by his former soldiers giving their time and talents to show him how much is appreciated.
 I watch this movie every year for

 1. the General, and
 2. to hear Rosemary Clooney sing "<a href="#the-slow-ride-award-for-best-needle-drop">Love, You Didn't Do Right By Me</a>".